School Transition Programs: Effective and meaningful transition services are the product of careful planning.

 - Collaboration – Collective approach between schools, parents, and student before and during transition.

-- Identification – Recognizing students who could be considered at-risk before and in the process of the transition program.
+- Identification – Recognizing students who could be at-risk and connecting with adult service providers.

 - Having a rigorous plan for providing relentless support.